Webtrends Tracking Code

-No retrial for pharmacy defamed by a screenshot
+No retrial for pharmacy's screenshot defamation

 A US appeals court has ruled that there can be no new trial in a case brought against the New York Times over a pharmacy screenshot used on the media giant’s website to illustrate an article about the illegal sale of medicinal drugs over the internet.